UN: Over 550 Europe-bound migrants intercepted off Libya - NewsBreak

 UN: Over 550 Europe-bound migrants intercepted off Libya

-ABOARD GEO BARENTS (AP) — The U.N. refugee agency says Libya’s coast guard has intercepted a wooden boat carrying more 550 Europe-bound migrants off the country’s shore.
-Sunday’s interception was the latest amid a surge of attempted crossings from the North African nation to European shores in recent months.
-The intercepted migrants were disembarked at an oil refinery point in the western town of Zawiya.
-They included Sudanese, Somalis, Bengalis and Syrians.
-Libya has in recent years emerged as the dominant transit point for migrants fleeing war and poverty in Africa and the Middle East hoping to reach Europe.keyt.com
+ABOARD GEO BARENTS — Libya's coast guard Sunday intercepted two boats carrying more than 550 Europe-bound migrants off the country's shore, the U.N. refugee agency said.
+It marked the latest sea interceptions amid a surge of crossings and attempted crossings from the North African nation to European shores in recent months.
+It took place two days after a massive crackdown on migrants in a western Libyan town that resulted in the roundup of at least 4,000 migrants.www.startribune.com

 Comments / 0